Skip to Content

 Arnaldo Pomodoro By Pino Montisci

-Arnaldo Pomodoro (1926) is an Italian sculptor renowned for his unique artworks.
+Arnaldo Pomodoro (1926) is an Italian artist and sculptor renowned for his unique artworks.

 One of his notable works is the “Sphere within a Sphere,” which can be found in various locations around the world, including the Vatican Museums.